How and Why to Use Flower Fertilizer

 How to Choose a Flower Fertilizer

-The N-P-K ratio on the package (such as 5-10-10) tells you the percentage – by weight – of each major nutrient.
-Broadly speaking, a 5-10-10 ratio is about right for flowering plants.
-Here are a few other things to know about flower fertilizer:
+The N-P-K ratio on the package (such as 5-10-10 or 5-5-5) tells you the percentage – by weight – of each major nutrient.
+Broadly speaking, a 5-10-10 ratio is about right for most flowering plants.
+Here are a few other things to know when choosing a flower fertilizer:

-- Liquid and powdered fertilizers (such as fish emulsion or Miracle Gro) are water soluble and become available to plants almost immediately.
-They are usually applied as a soil drench or can be sprayed directly on the foliage.
-Foliar feeding is effective during critical growth stages such as transplanting time, blooming time and fruit set.
-It can also be used to help plants overcome stress from weather, pests or disease.
+• Plants can absorb liquid fertilizers (such as fish emulsion, compost tea and Miracle Gro) almost immediately.
+These are usually applied as a soil drench, although most can also be sprayed directly on the foliage.
+Foliar feeding is especially effective during critical growth stages such at transplanting time or when plants are forming buds.
+It is also very helpful for reviving plants that are under stress from weather, pests or disease.

 If you are unfamiliar with the role of N-P-K in plant health, the differences between organic and synthetic fertilizers, and how soil pH impacts nutrient availability, visit our website to read the full article.